|

 histograms were analysed in a first approximation on probability paper

-to obtain a model of the sequence of cell populations, thus concentrating
+to obtain a model of the sequence of cell populations, thus reducing

 the many initial histogram channel counts into a sequence of means, standard

-deviations and % contribution of the various cell populations over time.
+deviations and % contribution of various cell populations over time.

-Computers were at this time far too expensive to purchase them for such an
+Computers were, however, at this time far too expensive for such an

 purchased by the Max-Planck Gesellschaft for the equivalent of around